D3Brooksster/reactlyve-backend/README.md

 `messages` and `reactions` tables.
 Assets that are flagged are marked as `rejected` and can be submitted for manual review via the `/messages/:id/manual-review` or `/reactions/:id/manual-review` endpoints.

+Video moderation results may arrive asynchronously via Cloudinary.
+The `/api/webhooks/cloudinary` endpoint receives these callbacks and updates the database once moderation is complete.

 Database changes required for these features are located in the `migrations` folder and include additional moderation columns and indexes.